-b.
-Corner lots featuring side yard driveway access require a minimum 20-foot driveway and street side yard setback.
+1 Corner lots featuring side yard driveway access require a minimum 20-foot driveway and street side yard setback.

-C. Small apartment/condominium building/complex (two-three to fifteen (15) units) and small lot single-family house or duplex.
+- C. Small apartment/condominium building/complex (three to fifteen (15) units) and small lot single-family house or duplex. - 1.
+Development standards.

 Development standards

-MDR_or
+MDR or

 HDR ZONE

 DENSITY

 Minimum density (an applicant may choose to include ADUs and JADUs when calculating minimum MDR: 6.6

 density) du/a

 HDR: 15.1

 du/ac

 Maximum density (ADUs and JADUs shall not be included in the calculation of maximum density.
 MDR: 15

 The maximum density may be exceeded on a specific site provided the overall density of the zone du/a

 does not exceed the maximum.)
 HDR: 30

 du/a

 SITE SPECIFICATIONS

 Minimum lot size (sq. ft.)
 6,000

 Minimum width (feet).
 60

 Minimum width - corner lot (feet).
 80

 Minimum depth (feet).
 100

 BUILDING PLACEMENT (MINIMUM SETBACKS)

-Front yard setback t build-to line.
+Front yard setback

-Fronting local, collector, or other residential street with on-street parking (feet).
-Transitional infill 0 -12
+Fronting local, collect or, or other residen tial street with on-street parking (feet).
+0

-design guidelines apply (Section 17.08.070.D).
-0 12

-Fronting local, collector, or other residential street with on-street parking and adjacent to single- 8 -20
+Fronting local, collector , or ot her resid ent ial street with on-street parking and adjacent to single- 8

 family uses along the same street (feet).

 Fronting arterial street with no on-street parking (feet).
-20 -32
+20

 Rear yard (feet).
 15

-Interior side yard (feet).
+Inter ior sid e yard (feet).
 10

 Street side yard (feet).
 15

-BUILDING SIZE AND MASSING -
+BUILDING SIZE AND MASSING

-Maximum H ot coverage (percentage).
+Maximum lot coverage (percentage).
 50%

-Maximum Bbuilding height within 100 feet of SFR zone (feet).
+Maximum building height within 1 00 f eet of SFR zone (feet).
 35

 Maximum building height (feet).
 55

 PARKING

 Location of on-site parking.
 Behind

 the front

 façade of

 the

-residentia
+residential

 building

 Number of parking spaces.
 Per

 Section

 17.08.100

 OPEN SPACE

 Required usable open space/recreation area.
-Minimum

-8% of lot
+Minimum 8% of lot

 area,

 minimum

 20' width

 and depth

 LANDSCAPING

 Required landscaping (percentage).
+Minimum

+15% of lot

+area

+SOLAR PROVISION

-Minimum 15% of lot area SOLAR PROVISION Minimum photo-voltaic kW per unit per Section 17.08.305.
-0.5 kW NOTE: These standards may be modified on qualified site developed in accordance with the provisions of California Government Code Title 7, Division 2, Chapter 8 (The Starter Home Revitalization Act of 2021).
+Minimum photo-voltaic kW per unit per Section 17.08.305.
+0.5 kW

+NOTE: These standards may be modified on qualified site developed in accordance with the

+provisions of California Government Code Title 7, Division 2, Chapter 8 (The Starter Home

+Revitalization Act of 2021).

 - a.
 On-site management shall be provide for apartments four units or greater. - b.
-A minimum four feet by four feet covered entryway shall be provided for each apartment or condominium unit.
-The entryway may be enlarged and designed as a porch. - eb.
-Required amenities for units in a small apartment include in-unit laundry hook-ups. - d.
-Required amenities for units in a small condominium, beyond those required for apartments, include garage parking with storage shelves for each unit, and a minimum four feet by eight feet porch, patio, or balcony area. - ce.
-Other site amenities may include a barbeque area, pool, recreation courts, and shall be centrally located and easily accessible for residents. - df.
-Trash enclosure location(s) and access shall be designed to the satisfaction of the DirectorT.
-The tTrash enclosures shall meet the following requirements: - 1.
-Locate tTrash enclosures shall be located or screened so that they are not visible away from view, from primary entrances drive or streets; - 2.
-Design the tTrash enclosure toshall be a minimum of 165 square feet; - Accommodate sSource separation of recyclable materials shall be accommodated in accordance with State requirements; - 4.
-Design tTrash enclosures shall be constructed with a non-combustible, overhanging, trellis or roof cover; and - 5.
-Separate tTrash enclosures shall be separated from adjacent parking with by at least a 6foot wide minimum planter.
+Required amenities for units in a small apartment include in-unit laundry hook-ups. - c.
+Other site amenities may include a barbeque area, pool, recreation courts, and shall be centrally located and easily accessible for residents. - d.
+Trash enclosures shall meet the following requirements: - 1.
+Trash enclosures shall be located or screened so that they are not visible from primary entrances drive or streets; - 2.
+Trash enclosure shall be a minimum of 165 square feet; - 3.
+Source separation of recyclable materials shall be accommodated in accordance with State requirements; - 4.
+Trash enclosures shall be constructed with a non-combustible, overhanging, trellis or roof cover; and - 5.
+Trash enclosures shall be separated from adjacent parking by at least a 6-foot wide planter. - D. Large apartment/condominium building/complex (sixteen (16) or more units). - Development standards.